-Note: The pricing below will apply in nearly all cases, but for certain subject matter, the management reserves the right to instead provide a specific quote.
+Note: The pricing below, still good in 2020, will apply in nearly all cases, but for certain subject matter, the management reserves the right to instead provide a specific quote.
 Pricing is per single invention.
 Payment can be by check, PayPal, or credit card via PayPal invoice.

 Some may ask: can a cheap patent search be any good?
 I operate with very low overhead, and I do not offer a patentability opinion with the search results as some do.
 Many clients do not need such an opinion as the results might be fairly easy to interpret.
 However, if you think you would still benefit from a formal patentability or infringement opinion, I can arrange for that with others, and their fee will vary depending on complexity and amount of prior art to review.
 Patent searching is my only business, so for me it is not a loss leader to get you in the door for the more expensive services.
 I just do a very thorough prior art search.

 US-only Patent Search:

 Price: $220.00 (US) ($200 for electronic results only) The US Patent Search includes primarily prior art found in both expired and active US patents, and includes published US patent applications currently available in the US Patent Office database.
 In many instances, a brief search of public non-patent literature may also be conducted.
 The search techniques are based mainly on keywords, classes/subclasses, and forward/backward referencing.

 The results will typically include the five to eight most relevant references found, but often will be one to twelve in number.
 Generally the results will be provided as complete pdf files, but hard copies will be mailed on request.

 Price: $320.00 (US) ($300 for only electronic results)